Ernest MacMillan: Honours and awards

-Sir Ernest MacMillan died in Toronto in 1973.
+Sir Ernest MacMillan died in Toronto on May 6, 1973.

+He is buried along with family at Toronto's Mount Pleasant Cemetery.

 The Sir Ernest MacMillan Collection at Library and Archives Canada

 Background

 The collection of Sir Ernest MacMillan's personal papers and music was established in the Music Archives, of the National Library of Canada, in Ottawa, Ontario, in 1984.
 The Sir Ernest MacMillan Collection is now included as part of the overall collections of Library and Archives Canada (LAC).
-This new organization which was created May 21, 2004, by Order of the Governor in Council, through the merger of the National Library of Canada and the National Archives of Canada.
+This new organization which was created 21 May 2004, by Order of the Governor in Council, through the merger of the National Library of Canada and the National Archives of Canada.

 The Sir Ernest MacMillan Collection at Library and Archives Canada consists of 21.7 linear metres of material.

 A Finding aid for the Collection written by Curator Maureen Nevins, is available:. -- "Numerical List of the Sir Ernest MacMillan Fonds". -- Ottawa: National Library of Canada. -- November 1992.
 435 p. (unpublished).

 Sir Ernest MacMillan (1893–1973): Portrait of a Canadian Musician

-A special Exhibition, Sir Ernest MacMillan (1893–1973): Portrait of a Canadian Musician was mounted by the former National Library of Canada from October 17, 1994 to March 12, 1995.
+A special Exhibition, Sir Ernest MacMillan (1893–1973): Portrait of a Canadian Musician was mounted by the former National Library of Canada from 17 October 1994 to 12 March 1995.
 The Exhibition's Curator, Maureen Nevins, wrote that MacMillan's "story should be known by all aspiring Canadian musicians and students of Canadian culture as a model of personal achievement and service to profession and country".